jason-p-pickering/tool-deprecated-authorities/README.md

 is not aware of, and thus they may be flagged by this app.
 Consider carefully which authorities to remove before you proceed.

+As is always the case, you are advised to work first in a development environment, and only after you have tested the changes made by this tool, should you then move to production.

 ## Getting started

 ### Install dependencies